Ari-Smith-Research/Ari-Smith-Research.github.io/catalog-of-works.md

 *A Hopeless Semantic* for Solo Contrabassist - 2019, 6'

-*Of Species in Gradus, in Steps of my Gait* for Solo Guitarist (after John Dowland and Hamish Fulton) - 2019, 5' <br />
+*Of Species in Gradus, in Steps of my Gait* for Solo Guitarist (after John Dowland and Hamish Fulton) - 2019, 5'
-&emsp; also available in an arrangement (2022) for Violinist and Cellist

 *Skylines and (B-2) Spirits* for Solo Harpsichordist - 2018, 5'